Part 3 of a guide for new, beginning, or returning players in World of Warcraft Shadowlands.

 The Action Bar

 You can use the spells in your action bar either by left-clicking on them or pressing the corresponding key.
 By default, the action buttons are set to the number, “-“ and “=” keys on the top of your keyboard.
-If you are just beginning, you can use either of these options; however, in the long-run, the best option is to learn more about keybinding.
-If you are interested in learning more now you can check out this Wowhead keybinding guide.
+If you are just beginning, you can use either of these options.

 Quick Menu and Bags